Why listening is important for communication and relationships

 Listening can lead to a better understanding between you and your partner and can strengthen your long-term relationship.

 Listening also makes it easier for you to solve problems together and to be consistent in how you behave towards your children.
 This makes raising children easier and benefits your whole family.

-- looking for ways to really pay attention when your partner speaks
+- Really pay attention when your partner speaks.

-- showing that you understand your partner’s perspective – even when you don’t agree with it
+- Check that you understand your partner’s perspective.

-- waiting until your partner finishes speaking before giving your own opinion.
+- Wait until your partner finishes before you speak.

 - facing your partner

 - nodding to show that you’re listening

 - making sure your arms are uncrossed.